JuanQP/uade-ai-tp-backend/README.md

 ## Development

-In development is necessary to have a `DATABASE_URL` env variable set to connect to a MongoDB, then you can just run it with:
+TL;DR: Just run:

 ```sh
 npm run dev
 ```

+Longer explanation: In development is necessary to have a `DATABASE_URL` env variable set to connect to a MongoDB, then you can just run it with the above command.
+In dev mode, this server won't serve the react app.
+You should run the frontend with `npm run dev`.

 ## Deploy